PSYC BC1001 Introduction to Psychology. 3 points

 This course is prerequisite for all other psychology courses.
 It is a lecture course introducing students to the chief facts, principles, and problems of human and animal behavior, through systematic study of a text, lectures, exercises, reading in special fields, and participation in several current experiments (an alternative to participation in experiments can be arranged at the start of the semester at the student's request.)
 Several sections are offered every semester.

-PSYC BC1015 Psychology Research Methods Laboratory.
+PSYC BC1020 Behavioral Research Methods and Analysis.
 3 points

 PSYC BC1088 Science of Living Well.
 4 points

 What does it mean to live a life well lived?
-Can science inform how you can live your own best life?
-What does it take to realize your full potential and be your best self in the face of competing conflicts (inner conflicts as well as external pressures)?
 The main mission of this course is to provide an up-to-date understanding of theoretical, empirical, and applied advances in the science of well-being and self-actualization.
 Consideration will be given to conflicting viewpoints and their respective empirical support, including the benefits of embracing both comfortable and uncomfortable emotions, the measurement and development of different models of well-being, and the implications of deliberately attempting to increase well-being.
-While this course will cover the latest science of well-being, the course is deeply grounded in humanistic psychology.
-As such, the course will cover essential human needs, including health, security, growth, mindfulness, self-esteem, connection, love, creativity, resiliency, purpose, flow, gratitude, awe, and other forms of self-transcendence.
-We will also cover the implications of the latest science for cultivating healthy institutions— spanning education, work environments, healthy families, humane leadership, and the development of civic virtues— that are growth-fostering and bring out the best in everyone.
-Throughout the course we will engage in experiential learning and practical exercises to further help you become a whole person, which will inform our theoretical and empirical understanding of the latest scientific findings.
-My hope is that in addition to enhancing your appreciation of how the scientific method can advance understanding of the human condition, the activities and information in this course will also help you in your own personal journey to satisfy the fundamental needs of human existence and become more fully human— accepting and becoming flexible with the totality of your being.
+Throughout the course we will engage in experiential learning and practical exercises which will inform our theoretical and empirical understanding of the latest scientific findings and help you in your own personal journey to satisfy the fundamental needs of human existence and bring out the best in yourself.
+This course is comprised of a lecture and a discussion section.

 PSYC BC1099 Science and Scientists.
 1 point